fullon-labs/flon-core/README.md

 ```

 ## Bash Autocomplete
-`focli` and `fullon-util` offer a substantial amount of functionality.
+`focli` and `flon-util` offer a substantial amount of functionality.
 Consider using bash's autocompletion support which makes it easier to discover all their various options.

 For our provided `.deb` packages simply install Ubuntu's `bash-completion` package: `apt-get install bash-completion` (you may need to log out/in after installing).

-If building from source install the `build/programs/client/bash-completion/completions/focli` and `build/programs/fullon-util/bash-completion/completions/flon-util` files to your bash-completion directory.
+If building from source install the `build/programs/client/bash-completion/completions/focli` and `build/programs/util/bash-completion/completions/flon-util` files to your bash-completion directory.
 Refer to [bash-completion's documentation](https://github.com/scop/bash-completion#faq) on the possible install locations.